publicdocs/uscode/assets/md/titles/usc11A/us/usc/t11a/courtRules1/m__us_usc_t11a_courtRules1_rule9023.md

 ### Rule 9023.
 New Trials; Amendment of Judgments

     Except as provided in this rule and Rule 3008, Rule 59 F.R.Civ.P. applies in cases under the Code.
 A motion for a new trial or to alter or amend a judgment shall be filed, and a court may on its own order a new trial, no later than 14 days after entry of judgment.
+In some circumstances, Rule 8008 governs post-judgment motion practice after an appeal has been docketed and is pending.

 (As amended Mar.
 26, 2009, eff.
 Dec.
-1, 2009.)
+1, 2009; Apr.
+25, 2014, eff.
+Dec.
+1, 2014.)

  __Notes of Advisory Committee on Rules—1983__